 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of the entity and its environment and the components of the system of internal controls, including the risk assessment process and the managing directors' process for responding to the risks of fraud and monitoring the system of internal controls, as well as the outcomes.
-We refer to section 'Fraud/Bribery/Anticorruption' of the managing directors' report.
+During our audit, we obtained an understanding of Telefonica Europe B.V. and its environment and the components of the internal control system.
+This included the managing directors' risk assessment process, the managing directors' process for responding to the risks of fraud and monitoring the internal control system.
+We refer to section 'Fraud/Bribery/Anticorruption' of the managing directors' report for management's fraud risk assessment.

-We inquired with the managing director's regarding their fraud risk assessment, evaluated the design and relevant aspects of the system of internal controls as well as among others the code of conduct and whistle blower procedures.
-We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness, of internal controls designed to mitigate fraud risks, i.e. authorisation of payments.
+We evaluated the design and relevant aspects of the internal control system with respect to the risks of material misstatements due to fraud and in particular the fraud risk assessment, as well as the code of conduct, whistle-blower procedures, among other things.
+We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls designed to mitigate fraud risks.